titoBouzout/WordCount/readme.md

+***[Sublime Text 3+](http://www.sublimetext.com/) Package.
+Install via an updated version of  [Package Control 2+](https://sublime.wbond.net/installation).
+Just **DON'T** install manually.

 ## Description

-Provides a real-time Word Count and character count in the status-bar for Sublime Text 2.
+Provides a real-time Word Count and character count in the status-bar for Sublime Text.
 See: http://www.sublimetext.com/

 Count words and/or characters on document or in selections.

 The minimal word length is 1 and does not count digits.

 An estimated reading time is now appended to the end of the word count.

-## Installation

-Install this repository automatically via "Package Control" http://wbond.net/sublime_packages/package_control

 ## Preferences